Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Tiffany used her prize money from the science fair to buy herself a new microscope.

-The concertgoers roared their approval when they realized they’d be getting an encore.
+The concertgoers showed their approval when they realized they’d be getting an encore.

-You can’t always rely on pronouns to tell you the perspective of a sentence.
-Not all sentences include pronouns, especially in the third person:
+It’s important to note that you can’t always rely on pronouns to tell you the perspective of a sentence.
+Not all sentences include pronouns, especially in the third person.

 Mike always hated school.

-But if you look at this sentence and think “Mike isn’t me,” you can eliminate the first person.
-You can also think “I’m not talking to Mike,” so that eliminates the second person.
-You’re left with the third person.
+If you look at this sentence and think, “Mike isn’t me,” you can eliminate the first person.
+You can also think, “I’m not talking to Mike,” so that eliminates the second person.
+So, you’re left with the third person.

 Lydia was curious when the face appeared in the third-story window, but she hesitated before making her way upstairs.